 Preparing infrastructure to withstand storm season has been critical to our enhanced reliability – and, the infrastructure enhancements have already started to make a difference.
 In 2016, customers experienced 33 percent fewer outages and the duration of outages decreased by 35 percent compared to 2011.
 “This shows how important it is to have the assets to invest in our systems – it allows us to not only maintain and enhance current performance, but to also build new technology into the system,” Anthony said.

 This progress doesn’t happen by mistake, it was a deliberate and collaborative effort to enhance the region’s electrical grid and infrastructure.
 These long-term investments have been amplified by working with the Exelon family of companies.
 “We have had the opportunity to hear first-hand what’s working for our sister utilities, and then modify and apply those learnings here,” said Anthony.

 In addition to best practices, we also share crews and resources.
 We are much more effective in serving customers when there is a partner nearby that can lend a hand (or 100) in the event of a storm.

-With new infrastructure projects on the horizon, including the recently approved grid resiliency program, called PowerAhead, Atlantic City Electric is resolute in continuing to enhance its service.
-The PowerAhead program will invest $79 million in resiliency-related improvements over the next five years to modernize and strengthen the system.
+With new infrastructure projects on the horizon, including the recently approved grid resiliency program, called PowerAhead, we are resolute in continuing to enhance our service.
+The PowerAhead program will invest $79 million in resiliency-related improvements over the next five years to modernize and strengthen our system.